dmadison/ArduinoXInput_Teensy/README.md

 * [Teensy 3.1](https://www.pjrc.com/store/teensy31.html) / [3.2](https://www.pjrc.com/store/teensy32.html)
 * [Teensy LC](https://www.pjrc.com/teensy/teensyLC.html)

+## Limitations

+### No Console Support

+This will *not* enable you to use your Teensy with an Xbox console!
+Genuine controllers use a dedicated hardware security chip that handshakes with the console.
+The Teensy boards do not have this chip, and its security method has not been (openly) broken.

+### No Commercial Use

+These board definitions make use of Microsoft's VID and PID in order to latch on to the PC driver.
+As such this is strictly for educational or development use by non-commercial entities.

 ## Credits and Contributions

 A massive thank you to Zach Littell, whose did all of the original legwork in putting this together.
 Check out some of his stuff at [zlittell.com](http://www.zlittell.com).